sonic-net/SONiC/doc/vrf-lite/VRF-Lite_hld.md

 **Figure 3: Sequence diagram of the modification in MPLS add command**

-The SONiC CLI Command of “MPLS add” is slightly changed for Vrf-lite.
+The SONiC CLI Command of `config mpls add` is slightly changed for Vrf-lite.
 The change is very minimal, we just introduce a simple check to verify whether the interface is added to Vrf-lite or not.
 If an interface is added to Vrf-lite the user is prompted with a message that you can not add MPLS to this interface as Vrf-lite does not support MPLS else, it is the same as mentioned in [MPLS hld](https://github.com/sonic-net/SONiC/blob/master/doc/mpls/MPLS_hld.md).
 #### Show VRF-Lite Table
 ![Show VRF-Lite diagram](https://github.com/haris-khan1596/SONiC/blob/Vrf-lite/images/vrf-lite_hld/show_vrflite_design_diagram.png "Show VRF-Lite Sequence Diagram")